goldenstein64/lua-lsp-lib/doc/index.md

 This module also resumes requesting threads when receiving responses and logs errors to the client when a route errors.

 Calling this module starts a blocking I/O loop.
-It&#039;s dependent on [`lsp-lib.io`](lua://lsp-lib.IO) to read and write these messages.
+It's dependent on [`lsp-lib.io`](lua://lsp-lib.IO) to read and write these messages.

 If the `exit` parameter is anything but `false`, `listen()` will call